 Jenny Nordlund (FIN)

-Anna is a Glasgow based performer and choreographer.
-She has been with Oblivia since 2000 devising and performing the work.
+Anna, a Glasgow based performer and choreographer, worked with Oblivia 2000–13 devising and performing the work.

 Magnus Logi Kristinsson (FIN/IS)